pranaychandekar/keras-sagemaker-train/README.md

 ---
 ### Part 6: Working with a GPU
 The first 5 parts are actually build up for this part.
 We are now ready to run a training job on a GPU.
 In this part, we will make some minor changes to our existing project to do so.
 Since our algorithm is written using Keras we need not make any code changes to use a GPU.
 Keras will automatically detect the availability of the GPU and will use it.
-It is recommended to use a GPU Notebook instance for this part.
+Though it is not necessary, I would recommend to use a GPU Notebook instance for this part.
 You can follow the steps in Part 2 to and select a GPU Notebook instance.
-I used ‘ml.p2.xlarge’ for this part.
+I used ‘***ml.p2.xlarge***’ for this part.
 If you are not using a GPU instance you will not be able to perform a GPU test run on your Notebook instance.

 ***Perform the following exercise only if you are using a GPU Notebook instance else switch to the next exercise.***